People v. Sullivan

 People v.
 E. Drummond

 Client charged with forcible rape by an ex-girlfriend.
 Mr. Watford was hired after the client pleads guilty to a felony and before he was sentenced to probation.
 Mr. Watford successfully argued to have plea vacated due to the fact that client was not advised that he would be deported based upon his guilty plea.
 Thereafter, Mr. Watford filed a motion to dismiss all charges for violating the client’s right to a speedy trial which was granted after the complainant repeatedly failed to appear for trial.

 People v.
 Carroll

 Client arrested for DWI.
-At the pre-trial hearing Mr. Watford demonstrated that client drove to precinct in order to have the police assist him in removing his intoxicated female companion from the his car who refused several requests by client to exit.
-Mr. Watford played the video tape from the precinct which demonstrated that the client was not intoxicated and that the arresting officers violated his rights by refusing to honor the client’s request to call his attorney and that client did not refuse to take the breathalyzer.
-At the conclusion of the hearing Mr. Watford was able to convince the judge to persuade the District Attorney’s Office to dismiss the case via ACD despite the client having a case of unopened 40 ounce bottles of beer in his trunk.
+At the pre-trial hearing, Mr. Watford demonstrated that client drove to precinct in order to have the police assist him in removing his intoxicated female companion from his car who refused several requests by client to exit.
+Mr. Watford played the videotape from the precinct which demonstrated that the client was not intoxicated and that the arresting officers violated his rights by refusing to honor the client’s request to call his attorney and that client did not refuse to take the breathalyzer.
+At the conclusion of the hearing, Mr. Watford was able to convince the judge to persuade the District Attorney’s Office to dismiss the case via ACD despite the client having a case of unopened 40 ounce bottles of beer in his trunk.

 People v.
 Montalvo